The Burchell test

 Why is the case so important?

-The Employment Appeal Tribunal outlined several factors that should be considered when deciding whether a dismissal for misconduct is fair or unfair.
-Therefore, when the Employment Tribunal is trying to decide whether a dismissal for misconduct is fair or unfair, the key case that they will almost certainly look at is that of British Home Stores (BHS) -v- Burchell, which is the basis for the Burchell test.
+This test is still used in cases today.
+And so, when the Employment Tribunal is trying to decide whether an employer has acted fairly in dismissing someone for misconduct, the key case that they will almost certainly look at is that of British Home Stores (BHS) -v- Burchell.

-What is the Burchell test?
+What is ‘the Burchell test’?

 Facts of the case

-The Decision
+The decision

-It is not relevant, as we think, that the tribunal would itself share that view in those circumstances.
-It is not relevant, as we think, for the tribunal to examine the quality of the material which the employer had before them.”
+“It is not relevant […] that the tribunal would itself have shared that view in those circumstances.
+It is not relevant […] for the tribunal to examine the quality of the material which the employer had before them

 Conclusions

-Over the course of 40 years, a lot has changed in the world.
-Some of the biggest changes include the emergence of electronic communication, social media, mobile phones.
-This means that there is more potential evidence for employers to consider than ever before.
-Consequently, employees need to be acutely aware of their conduct not only when they are at work, but perhaps even more so when they are not, because inappropriate behaviour on a night out or a drunken text could easily lead to disciplinary action from your employer and/or dismissal by reason of misconduct.
+Consequently, employees need to be acutely aware of their conduct not only when they are at work, but perhaps even more so when they are not; because inappropriate behaviour on a night out or one drunken text could easily lead to disciplinary action from your employer and/or dismissal by reason of misconduct.

-If an employer believes their employee is guilty of misconduct then they must follow the correct procedures by gathering evidence, reviewing documentation, speaking to the employee, speaking to any potential witnesses, and overall, ensuring that they carry out at least a reasonable investigation into that potential misconduct.
+If an employer believes their employee is guilty of misconduct then they must follow the correct procedures by gathering evidence, reviewing documentation, speaking to the employee, speaking to any potential witnesses, and overall, ensuring that they carry out a reasonable investigation into that potential misconduct.

 Share this article...